m-ved/CTA_project_ChiEAC/README.md

 ## Acknowledgments

 - Chicago Data Portal for providing open data APIs
+- Twitter/X for providing the official API v2
-- snscrape developers for Twitter scraping capabilities
+- Tweepy developers for the excellent Twitter API wrapper
 - VADER and TextBlob developers for sentiment analysis tools

 ## Author